Transylvanian Taste, Local Slow Food | RomaniaForAll.com

 Saschiz Fortified Church is very impressive due to its huge proportions and the way that the fortifying elements have been adapted.
 But even all the defensive elements are eventually surpassed by the beauty of its Gothic architecture: huge arches, massive buttress and decorations.
 Continue to Bunesti, a fairytale village in the heart of Transylvania.

 Apart the fortified church, the village Viscri presents the traces of its strong Saxon community who resisted to many barbarian attacks along the centuries and are fighting to preserve the rich heritage of their ancestor’s land ("Siebenbürgen, alte Heimat").
-Their efforts have been sustained by Charles, Prince of Wales, who is enraptured with the unspoiled natural beauties of Transylvania.
-Starting with 2006, the Prince of Wales bought and restored XVIIIth century Saxon houses in Viscri (the "Blue House") and other properties, in order to support and protect this unique way of life and bring sustainable tourism into the region; he visits privately each year the "last corner of Europe where you see true sustainability and complete resilience".
+Their efforts have been sustained by King Charles III, who is enraptured with the unspoiled natural beauties of Transylvania.
+Starting with 2006, King Charles bought and restored XVIIIth century Saxon houses in Viscri (the "Blue House") and other properties, in order to support and protect this unique way of life and bring sustainable tourism into the region; he visits privately each year the "last corner of Europe where you see true sustainability and complete resilience".

 City tour of Brasov, with the visit of the City Council Square, the Black Church (Brasov's landmark, over 500 years old, the largest Gothic church in SE Europe, hosting one of the greatest pipe organs in Europe), Ecaterina's gate (a fairy-looking medieval tower, part of the last preserved original city gates), the rope street (one of the narrowest streets in Europe) and many others.